BLOGS

 Are you looking to buy or sell residential real estate in Colorado?
 Colorado has over eight thousand (8,000) HOAs throughout the state.
 So, if you are hoping to buy or sell real estate, here are a few helpful tips to facilitate a seamless transaction.

-Preparing Party Walls Agreements for Duplex Owners and Developer
+Preparing Party Wall Agreements for Duplex Owners and Developers

-Are you subdividing your property into a duplex or triplex?
+Are you subdividing a property into a duplex or triplex?
 Are you developing apartments or condominiums?
-Are you wondering how to allocate the owner or tenant’s rights regarding a shared wall and any potential conflicts, maintenance, or allocation of costs?
-GLO can prepare new agreements for people buying a home, subdividing property, condominiums, and developers.
+Are you wondering how to allocate rights between owners or tenants regarding a shared wall—and how to avoid future disputes over maintenance or cost-sharing?

 Residential Rental Applications: What You Should Know as a Landlord or as a Tenant